-- Continue to renovate BC Liquor Stores to enhance customer experience with new service experience, such as brighter, welcoming store appearance and refrigeration. - Continuously provide enhanced customer service through ongoing employee training and support of a customer-centric culture across the retail store network. - Identify innovative ways to showcase products that are of interest to BC consumers
+- Continue to renovate BCLS to enhance customer experience with a new service experience, such as brighter, welcoming store appearance and refrigeration. - Continuously provide enhanced customer service through ongoing employee training and support of a customer-centric culture across the retail store network. - Identify innovative ways to showcase products that are of interest to B.C. consumers.